chentsulin/awesome-graphql/README.md

 * [GraphCMS](https://graphcms.com/) - GraphQL based Headless Content Management System.
 * [Graphcool](https://www.graph.cool/) - Your own GraphQL backend in under 5 minutes.
 Works with every GraphQL client such as Relay and Apollo.
 * [FakeQL](https://fakeql.com/) - GraphQL API mocking as a service ... because GraphQL API mocking should be easy!
 * [Moesif API Analytics](https://www.moesif.com/features/graphql-analytics) - A GraphQL analaytics and monitoring service to find functional and performance issues.
+* [Nhost](https://www.nhost.io) - PostgreSQL, GraphQL (Hasura), Auth, Storage.
+Focus on your app, not your backend.

 <a name="example" />